 He confirmed that I am indeed of water and earth and explained that my breathing problems, which I did not tell him about, stem from the imbalance between Pitta and Vata in my body.
 Interestingly enough he mentioned that they are more balanced than they’ve been in the past.
 I confessed and told him that I suffered from asthma but that as I’ve gotten older it’s become less of a daily nuisance.
 He prescribed some herbal Ayurvedic pills to take (4 a day!) which he promised after 1 month would balance my doshas and regulate my breathing.

-Thank you, Camp Poe, for hosting me at your amazing yoga retreat.
+I was a guest at Camp Poe.
 All opinions and photos are my own.
 This post contains affiliate links.
 Please read the Miss Filatelista disclosure policy for more information.